-This project will provide education in technology to 100 at risk adolescents who receive health services, meals and education from Casa Esperanza, a non-profit organization that provides educational alternatives to children and teenagers in extreme poverty conditions.
-The project will introduce youngsters to digital concepts and resources that will help them in their school and life activities and future jobs.
-Also, it aims to encourage their interest and possibilities in the digital world.
+This project will provide education in technology to 100 at risk adolescents, especially girls, who receive health services, meals and education from Casa Esperanza, a non-profit organization that provides educational alternatives to children and teenagers in extreme poverty conditions.
+The project will introduce girls and boys to digital concepts and resources that will help them in their school and life activities and future jobs.

-This project will provide 100 youngsters instruction on digital citizenship and internet cloud resources such as information search, emails, word processors, spreadsheets and presentations.
-Building digital skills also provides them with a sense of self-worth that might help them think about being something beyond what they are used to be seeing in their immediate environment.
+This project will provide 100 youngsters, with preference to girls, instruction on a) digital citizenship, to limit their exposure to cyber risks, and b) internet cloud resources such as information search, emails, word processors, spreadsheets and presentations.
+Building digital skills will provide them important tools to help them overcome limitations and risks in their immediate environment.
 In fact, technology is widely recognized as a portal to upward mobility, helping escape poverty.

-Panama has the second-most unequal income distribution in Latin America and the sixth worldwide.
-This project aims to introduce and guide 100 youngsters into digital concepts and resources that will contribute to their studies and future job search, widening opportunities for better performance and quality employment.
-It will also motivate and make them aware of a range of possibilities to pursue studies in technological occupations and careers they might have not dared to consider before.
+Panama has the second-most unequal income distribution in Latin America and the sixth worldwide, and this situation worsens for women.
+This project aims to introduce and guide 100 youngsters, especially women, into digital concepts and resources that will contribute to their studies and future job search, widening opportunities for better performance and quality employment.
+Due to the COVID-19 pandemic, we have taken our workshops to a web live format, mantaining its interactive & vivid nature.